shadowwalkerzh/custom-docker-images/README.md

 ## db-images

 ### pub-mysql
 > pub-mysql is based on MySQL official images to customize the JSON log file and volumes, set the default root password to `admin`, create a default database `test` with a fully granted account name `user`, password `changeMe123`.
 The default MySQL version is `5.7`.
-If you want to use `8.0` or higher, please `export IMAGE_TAG=8.0` first and then run the `docker-compose_pub-mysql.yml`.
+If you want to use `8.0` or higher, please edit `options` file with `export IMAGE_VERSION=8.0` first and then run the `docker-compose_pub-mysql.yml`.

 #### How to run the MySQL server 5.7?
 - `docker-compose -f https://github.com/shadowwalkerzh/custom-docker-images/blob/master/db-images/pub-mysql/docker-compose_pub-mysql.yml up -d -v`

 #### How to run the MySQL server 8.0?
-- `export IMAGE_TAG=8.0`
+- `export IMAGE_VERSION=8.0`
 - `docker-compose -f https://github.com/shadowwalkerzh/custom-docker-images/blob/master/db-images/pub-mysql/docker-compose_pub-mysql.yml up -d -v`

 #### How to access MySQL from the Docker host?